RobinNagpal/dodao-aave-developer-1-test/generated/summaries/fetching-aave-data.md

 * There are multiple use cases of this data provided by Aave and varied applications (including read-only as well as read/write applications) can be built on top of it and we can examine this data to gain insights on how to update and continue to improve the application.

 * The focus of this chapter will be to use Aave's data and show it on the UI in a couple of use cases.
-  - Creating a pie graph to review the aave treasury in USDT
+  - Creating a pie graph to review the Aave treasury in USDT
   - Implementing a time series graph of how the holdings of different pools have changed over time.

 * **Importance of Analytics**